huggingface/simulate/README.md

 Loading a scene from a local file or the hu is done with `Scene.load()`, saving or pushing to the hub with `scene.save()` or `scene.push_to_hub()`:

 ```
-from simenv import Scene
+from simulate import Scene

 scene = Scene()
 scene = scene.load('tests/test_assets/fixtures/Box.gltf')  # either local (priority) or on the hub with full path to file
 scene = Scene()
-scene = scene.load('simenv-tests/Box/glTF/Box.gltf', is_local=False)  # Set priority to the hub file
+scene = scene.load('simulate-tests/Box/glTF/Box.gltf', is_local=False)  # Set priority to the hub file

 scene.save('local_dir/file.gltf')  # Save to a local file
-scene.push_to_hub('simenv-tests/Debug/glTF/Box.gltf')  # Save to the hub
+scene.push_to_hub('simulate-tests/Debug/glTF/Box.gltf')  # Save to the hub
 ```
 <p align="center">
     <br>